Our Board of Directors

 |

-Our nine-member board of directors are all volunteers, comprising a cross-section of recreational interests in the Kodiak community.
-We meet approximately once per month in 90-minute "working lunch" meetings.
-Our board serves the organization in the following ways:
+Our seven-member board of directors are all volunteers, comprising a cross-section of recreational interests in the Kodiak community.
+We tentatively plan to meet the third Tuesday of every month at 326 Center Ave Suite 206.

 - Make an annual meaningful financial contribution to ITN